mcmire/dotfiles/README.md

 ### Prequisites

-Want this configuration for yourself?
-There are a few things you'll need first.
+#### macOS

+As stated above, this whole environment assumes that you are using macOS.
+If you do not have this, then you will need to adapt the instructions below to your setup.

+#### Command Line Tools

+First, you will need to install the Command Line Tools if you have not already done so.
+You can do this by saying:

+    xcode-select --install

 #### zsh

-First, this configuration assumes use of zsh as the shell, so you'll need that to begin with.
-Install it via Homebrew...
+This configuration assumes use of zsh as the shell, so you'll need that as well.
+Fortunately, newer versions of macOS starting with Catalina use this by default.
+If you have an older Mac, then you can install zsh via Homebrew:

     brew install zsh

-...then set it as your default shell:
+Then set it as your default shell:

     sudo dscl . -create /Users/$USER UserShell /usr/local/bin/zsh